Don’t List Another Product Until You Read These Amazon Sellers’ Survey Results!!

 The chart above seems to reinforce one common theme associated with DSP.
 Amazon demand-side platform does appear to reward an upgraded level of investment.

 The last chart is something of a microcosm of selling on Amazon.
-While two of the suggestions, “starting with as many SKUs as possible,” and “drive external traffic” might pertain to sellers with higher level skills, the rest of the advice is ecommerce 101.
+While two of the suggestions, “starting with as many SKUs as possible,” and “drive external traffic” might pertain to sellers with higher level skills, the rest of the advice is pretty standard eCommerce advice.

 Which of These Answers is the Best Advice for a New Amazon Seller Looking to Find Success?